tjwodud04/tjwodud04/README.md

 </a>

 #### Greetings
 👋 Hi there!
-I'm interested in how AI can create unique, personalized user experiences.
+I'm interested in how AI can create unique, personalized experiences.

 #### Interests
 ```LLM``` ```Persona``` ```Prompt Engineering``` ```TTS/STT``` ```Virtual Avatar```